 Things I’ve learnt about marriage in my 1st year of being a wife…

 2. Everything is different.
 When you wake up the day after your wedding, everything is different.
-Your name has changed, you made serious promises in front of all the people you love and you have to keep them.
-You are know one, not too.
-I think it’s the knowledge that you’ve got your person and that’s the begining and the end of everything.
+Your name has changed.
+You made serious promises in front of all the people you love and you have to keep them.
+You are no one, but two.
+I think it’s the knowledge that you’ve got your person and that’s the beginning and the end of everything.

-3. It’s a lot harder to say you’re sorry .
-You can say what you want to each other because your stuck together.
+3. It’s a lot harder to say you’re sorry.
+You can say what you want to each other because you’re stuck together.
 You can’t walk out, you can’t stay at your mates.
-This is it and you know how much an apology means and when it’s needed but it’s so much harder to do.
+This is it and you know how much an apology means and when it’s needed, but it’s so much harder to do.
 If you don’t give it, you’ll get a way with it- in the short term.
-But long term you’ll just cause hurt .
-Sorry seems to be the hardest word, until you learn to say it.
+But long term you’ll just cause hurt.
+Sorry seems to be the hardest word until you learn to say it.

 5. You marry a whole new family.
 And it’s incredible.
 You have just doubled the love in your life.